Mech654/VisualBotCreator/README.md

 ### Build System

-VisualBotCrafter uses a modern build system with the following technologies:
+VisualBotCreator uses a modern build system with the following technologies:

 - **Webpack**: Bundles JavaScript/TypeScript, processes SCSS, and handles assets
   - Entry points for both builder and dashboard interfaces